 Once we have a list of plausible haplotypes, we perform a Smith-Waterman alignment (SWA) of each haplotype to the original reference sequence across the active region in order to reconstruct a CIGAR string for the haplotype.
 Note that indels will be left-aligned; that is, their start position will be set as the leftmost position possible.

-This yields the potential variation sites that will be put through the variant modeling step next, bringing us back to the "classic" variant calling methods (as used by GATK's UnifiedGenotyper and Samtools' mpileup).
+This finally yields the potential variation sites that will be put through the variant modeling step next, bringing us back to the "classic" variant calling methods (as used by GATK's UnifiedGenotyper and Samtools' mpileup).
+Note that this list of candidate sites is essentially a super-set of what will eventually be the final set of called variants.
+Every site that will be called variant is in the super-set, but not every site that is in the super-set will be called variant.